Applying to the DNP program

 As you apply using the University of Missouri Graduate Studies Application you will be asked to upload the following documents into your online application.

 - Upload unofficial copies of all transcripts, especially those documenting a baccalaureate or master degree from a program accredited by a national organization responsible for accreditation (i.e. Accreditation Commission for Education in Nursing (ACEN), National League for Nursing Accrediting Commission (NLNAC) or Commission on Collegiate Nursing Education (CCNE)).
-Instructions for current and former MU students to request unofficial transcripts are available here: http://gradschool.missouri.edu/documents/transcripts-current-former-mu-students.pdf
+The the Office of Research and Graduate Studies provides instructions for How to Obtain an Unofficial Academic Record in myZou for Current and Former MU Students (PDF).

 - Applicants who do not meet the minimum GPA requirements must submit acceptable scores on the Graduate Record Exam (GRE) and the exam must have been taken within the last five years.